UMDBPP/BalloonDataAnalysis/README.md

 # BalloonDataAnalysis
 `R` scripts for analyzing and visualizing balloon data

-`R` (https://www.r-project.org/) is a versatile scripting language made for statistical applications, data management, and visualization.
+`R` (https://www.r-project.org/) is a versatile scripting language made for statistical applications, data analysis, and visualization.
+To compare `R` to MATLAB would be like the difference between Python and C++.
-This R package performs data parsing and anaylsis tools useful to the University of Maryland Balloon Payload Program (UMDBPP).
+This `R` package performs data parsing and anaylsis tools useful to the University of Maryland Balloon Payload Program (UMDBPP).

 ### Installation
 Make sure `R` is installed, and open a new `R` session (console).